 Vitamin A presents the body with a benefit galore.
 It possesses antioxidant properties which prevent the skin from getting damaged by the sun’s rays.
-It also helps to maintain eyesight as well as improve the health of the bones, teeth, and internal organs such as the lungs.
+It also helps to maintain eyesight as well as improve cognitive issues, the health of the bones, teeth, and internal organs such as the lungs.
 However, to gain the most from vitamin A, it should be taken in moderation.
 While it is part of the vital vitamins for hair loss, it can lead to hair loss when taken in excess.
 For this reason, when looking forward to having better hair, these hair experts will advise you against taking vitamin A supplements.
-Here is how it leads to hair loss.

 Vitamin A and Hair Loss

 Taking the vitamin in moderation will prevent hair loss.
 It helps to heal the scalp once it is injured and also keep it moist.
 Similar to other vitamins for hair loss, it also helps to boost hair growth.
 However, vitamin A is fat-soluble, which means that it doesn’t get absorbed.
 While it is mainly stored in the liver, the excessive intake will mean that your body will have an overdose.
 Eventually, this leads to conditions such as hair loss, osteoporosis, dried skin, and congenital disabilities to name a few consequences.
 Therefore, to avoid such frustrations with your hair, reduce the intake of vitamin A.